 Sunny is a 20 year old quarter horse/Apaloosa cross mare who has spent her life as a riding horse.
 She has a gentle and quiet nature.

-Pip is a 2 year old Palouse miniature filly, the newest and smallest member of our Black Horse Therapies herd.
+Pip is a 2 year old Palouse miniature filly, the smallest member of our Black Horse Therapies herd.
 Although she came to us untrained she is showing intelligence and a willingness to learn.
 Her breeder recommended her to us because of her friendly and affectionate nature.
 Her courage and determination are not limited by her size.
 She will work with small children and bigger people who are afraid of full-sized horses, at least to begin with.

 Miliie has been the inspiration for Black Horse Therapies since she came to Elizabeth as a 9-month old filly.
 She is a Friesian/Percheron cross, both breeds used to carry knights in armour into battle.
 This means that she has the qualities you’d desire from such a war-horse- strength, courage, agility, loyalty, intelligence and sensitivity.

 John is the farmer who takes care of fencing and pasture (and treats) for the horses.